-This Christmas Raw Chocolate Recipe is the perfect way to have guilt free treats over the holidays.
+This Raw Chocolate Recipe is the perfect way to have guilt free treats over the holidays or anytime you get a craving for something sweet.
 Skip out on the chocolates and candies that are full of refined sugar, soy and dairy.
 You can finally indulgent in healthy chocolate without all the toxic ingredients.

-With only a few ingredients our Christmas Raw Chocolate recipe only takes minutes to prepare.
+With only a few ingredients our Raw Chocolate recipe only takes minutes to prepare.
 It’s very simple and hassle free.
-Involve the whole family and start a brand new Christmas tradition.
+Involve the whole family and make it an activity everyone can enjoy.
 The sky is the limit when creating the chocolate flavour.
 There is a fit for everyone.
-This Christmas Raw Chocolate recipe is fun, healthy and sweet!!!
+This Raw Chocolate recipe is fun, healthy and sweet!!!

 Something for everyone in the family!!